Welcome to the Master's Programme in the Management of Fish and Wildlife Populations

-Congratulate to your place at the Management of Fish and Wildlife Populations Master's Programme at SLU.
-We are looking forward to meet you here in Umeå this autumn!
+Congratulations on your admission to the Masters’ Programme in the Management of Fish and Wildlife Populations at SLU.
+We are looking forward to meeting you here in Umeå in the fall!

 You will start your studies with the courses Fish and Wildlife Census Techniques and Applied Population Ecology.
 On the course page you will find schedules for your classes and course messages.
 The schedule for the course will be published several weeks before the start of the course so you will know when and where to go to for your first lecture.

 On behalf of the Faculty of Forest Sciences I am pleased to welcome you to the Umeå campus of SLU, and our friendly, vibrant city.
-At the Department of Wildlife, Fish, and Environmental Studies we are a particularly research-intensive department, so we can provide many exciting opportunities for you to work on an interesting and exciting topic for your Masters’ thesis during your second academic year!
+At the Department of Wildlife, Fish, and Environmental Studies we strive toward teaching excellence firmly rooted in research.
+We are a particularly research-intensive department, so we can provide many exciting opportunities for you to work on an interesting and exciting topic for your Masters’ thesis during your second academic year!

 Once again, welcome to SLU!